 - appropriate arrangements to ensure children’s and learners’ security, taking into account the local context.

-Any risks associated with children and learners offending, misusing drugs or alcohol, self-harming, going missing, being vulnerable to radicalisation, modern slavery, trafficking, or being sexually exploited that are known by staff are reported as required by the guidance issued, including to the Designated Officer or one of the Advocates.
+Any risks associated with children and learners offending, misusing drugs or alcohol, self-harming, going missing, being vulnerable to radicalisation, modern slavery, trafficking, or being sexually exploited that are known by staff are reported as required by the guidance issued, including to one of the designated officers.
 Please see the Learn Devon Safeguarding and Prevent guidance for staff.

 Strategies are in place to keep children and learners safe when using technology and the risks posed including the internet, to bully, groom, radicalise or abuse children or learners are understood.
-See the Learn Devon Computers, Internet and Email Acceptable Use Policy
+See the Learn Devon Online Delivery Policy and Guidance for staff.

 Emergency contact details are obtained for parents / carers of children, young people, vulnerable adults and adults on Independent Living and Life Skills courses and parents / carers who attend a course accompanied by their children.